 How To Start

-The simplest way is taking an existing shader that is close to your needs and add / remove elements.
+The simplest way is to take an existing shader that is close to your needs and add/remove elements.
 Creating a shader from scratch can be difficult.

 Never modify an existing shader.
 Always save it with a new name, but never into the Common libraries.
 Use one of your own project folders.
 Read more about this here.